digitoimistodude/neckbeard/README.md

 - [x] Incluce parts of concise
 - [ ] Add screenshot
 - [ ] Add default responsive navigation
+- [ ] Remove WooCommerce hooks that are not needed
+- [ ] Simplify CSS a LOT

 ### Contributing